ihsanfullstack/ucdproject/README.md

 The site responds to re-sizing well I must say, it looks better in fact on mobile that it does on desktop.

-That's the central reason I left the background image of the site to repeat itself, it actually seems more atmospheric - I asked some friends their opinion and they mostly concluded which I thought was good evidence.
+That's the central reason I left the background image of the site to the same on all pages, it actually seems more atmospheric and coherent to the user - I asked some friends their opinion and they mostly concluded which I thought was good evidence.

 Other things that I tested were the modals and if they worked etc, again I didn't code and functionality into them like returning errors etc I understand that's outside of the scope and would require javascript.